jbmilgrom/blogg/src/post/google-product-categories-openai-demo.md

     choices: 1) Clothing; 2) Clothing Accessories; 3) Costumes & Accessories; 4) Handbag & Wallet Accessories; 5) Handbags, Wallets & Cases; 6) Jewelry; 7) Shoe Accessories; 8) Shoes;
 ```
-which can be retrieved [by descending the tree](https://google-product-categories.herokuapp.com/traverse?path=Apparel%20%26%20Accessories), and so and so forth until a leaf node is found.
+and so and so forth until a leaf node is found.

 ## So What Just Happened?
 Prompt-Engineering I Think?
-Note that the orchestration logic is provided by an ordinary programming runtime.
+The orchestration logic is provided by an ordinary programming runtime.
 There is no BabyAGI or some other LangChain application, whereby some traditional programming model is swapped out in favor of LLM control.
 Here, NodeJS[^5] remains in control and delegates a string classification to OpenAI just like it's calling out to any ol' HTTP service.
 There's a while-loop and a stack and a queue, all of that wholesome goodness commonly used for graph traversal and backtracking.
 Nevertheless and despite the best of intentions, the program is nondeterministic like any ol' ML application.
-Try to click on [this link](https://google-product-categories.herokuapp.com/url?url=https%3A%2F%2Fwww.nike.com%2Ft%2Fpegasus-40-womens-road-running-shoes-bF2QL9%2FDV3854-102&model=default) more than 5 times and get the same result each time.
+Try to click on [this link](https://google-product-categories.herokuapp.com/url?url=https%3A%2F%2Fwww.nike.com%2Ft%2Fpegasus-40-womens-road-running-shoes-bF2QL9%2FDV3854-102&model=default) more than 5 times and get the same result.
+A key piece of the algorithm - i.e. which path to take - is determined by an LLM and the efficacy of the program as a result

 ## Exit Criteria & Correcting Mistakes
 The NodeJS runtime descends the GPC tree until a leaf node is found.
 It can return happily in this case with the GPC.
 This gets us 90% of the way there.
 Can we do even better?
 A node may not be found for rare items for which the GPC taxonomy is absent a specific category.
 If not found, or a determination is made that GCP is the wrong overarching taxonomy for the page.
 See [Ending Criteria](#ending-criteria) for more details.